Railgun-Community/ppoi-safe-broadcaster-example/README.md

 Private Proof of Innocence is verified through a Proof Of Spendability, which verifies a merkle proof guaranteeing that the UTXOs that are spent are part of the Private Proof Of Innocence inclusion set for each list.

-This means that every fee that is gathered is guaranteed to be spendable by your wallet - and RAILGUN wallets without Private Proof Of Innocence will not be able to use the relayer to forward any transactions.
+This means that every fee that is gathered is guaranteed to be spendable by your wallet - and RAILGUN wallets without Private Proof Of Innocence will not be able to use the broadcaster to forward any transactions.

 ## Waku Messaging